Aakarsh-verma/visitor-manager/README.md

 ## Website to monitor Visitors

-Website to monitor Visitors entering soicety.
+Website to monitor Visitors entering soicety.(Ongiong)

 **Here is a quick Demo:**